Gauging Away a Big Bang: Towards Singularities in the Higgsed Phase of String Theory

-Cosmological de Sitter quotients have been resolved before using higher spins \cite{KR1, Somyadip}.
+Cosmological de Sitter quotients have been resolved previously using higher spins \cite{KR1, Somyadip}.
 Also, in AdS$_3$ it was noticed that higher spin horizons are gauge-dependent \cite{Kraus,Maloney}.
 But in both, making a direct connection to the string worldsheet was hard.
 But Minkowski orbifolds allow connections both with string theory as well as higher spins.
-This is the primary source of our interest in them.
+This is the primary source of our interest in them, and the primary reason this work was possible.

-We focused on Milne, a parallel story holds \cite{Kiran} also for the null Universe of \cite{LMS1}.
+We focused on Milne in this article, a parallel story holds \cite{Kiran} also for the null Universe of \cite{LMS1}.
 There are substantial differences in detail and technical difficulty between the two, but satisfyingly, the conclusions are essentially identical.

 We found a non-singular gauge for the metric, but in these gauges we have non-trivial higher spin fields.
 These are finite, but typically vanish somewhere in the bulk.
 Is this bad?
 We believe this is unlikely, but to answer it unambiguously, without resorting to strings, we will need a higher spin generalization of Riemannian geometry.
 Since presently we do not have such a theory, we will take the well-definedness of the string amplitude at large $\alpha'$ as an indication that the resolution is legitimate.
 Also, the fact that we are able to find {\em some} resolution for the metric which preserves the original symmetries of the geometry, we find encouraging.